tqandrade/snmp-fiberhome/README.md

 ## getOnuUplinkInterface()

 **Description:** Returns information regarding the uplink interface of a given ONU.
+If any of the input parameters is invalid, the return is `false`.

 **Function signature:**